syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>FontSizeCommand</p>
 </td>
 <td>
-<p>Represents the command that apply font size for the selected text.</p>
+<p>Represents the command to apply font size for the selected text.</p>
 </td>
 <td>
 <p>The font size value to be applied.</p>